garethjmsaunders/digital-code-style-guide/xml.md

 ## 4. Schemas

 Document formats SHOULD be expressed using a schema language.
-This improves clarity and ensures they can be checked programmatically.
+This improves clarity and ensures documents can be checked programmatically.

 An XML schema is a language for defining constraints about XML documents.
 There are a number of common schema languages; the more popular are Document Type Definitions (DTDs), RELAX NG, Schematron and W3C XSD (XML Schema Definitions).